barringtonbrook/barringtonbrook.github.io/content/posts/training.md

 ## Introduction

 I believe that continuous learning is very important in this role.
-Alongside training required by the Civil Service (e.g. health and safety, regualatory training).
+Alongside training required by the Civil Service (e.g. health and safety, regulatory training).
 I also have taken several training courses as well as availed myself of online training courses that I have access to as part of my job.

 ## DWP training completed